 3. Career Outreach Programs Partnering with Educational Institutions (# 10)

 A. High School Career Days.
 In partnership with its licensee, the Columbus Ohio Board of Education, WCBE routinely participates in Career Days at high schools within the Columbus schools system.
 During the 2016-17 license year, WCBE participated in the career days of two local public high schools and one local charter high school.
 Our community outreach coordinator, Jim Coe, oversees these career day activities.

 A. Boy/Girl Scouts; School Tours, General Tours: The WCBE Station

-Tour Program began as a way for local Boy and Girl Scouts to earn credit toward their career merit badges, but has now expanded into tours for all members of the public, including school classes, adults interested in radio careers, “shadow” students, etc. The tours, which are coordinated by radio station operator Heather Anderson, are designed to give a general overview of the radio industry, the different types of careers available in radio (engineering, writing, deejay/host, sales, management, and so on), and “behind the scenes” radio operations.
+Tour Program began over a decade ago as a way for local Boy and Girl Scouts to earn credit toward their career merit badges, but has now expanded into tours for all members of the public, including school classes, adults interested in radio careers, “shadow” students, etc. The tours, which are coordinated by afternoon news anchor Alison Holm, are designed to give a general overview of the radio industry, the different types of careers available in radio (engineering, writing, deejay/host, sales, management, and so on), and “behind the scenes” radio operations.

-Schools, on this initiative, which tries to reach students at a younger age than the usual high school- and college-level student we work with.
-In this new initiative, which focuses on one schools per week, public middle school students are guided to develop communication skills through song composition; their finished works are broadcast by the station Fridays at 11:55am, with the entire student body of both that week’s school and the school scheduled for the next week tuned in.
-The initiative began in January, 2012, has become very popular with students and schools, and will become an ongoing project for WCBE.
+6. The Dick & Jane Project (#10): WCBE continued its partnership with The Dick & Jane Project NPO and area school districts for this program, which reaches students at a younger age than the usual high school- and college-level students we work with.
+In this ongoing initiative, which focuses on one school per week, public middle school students are guided to develop communication skills through song composition; their finished works are broadcast by the station Fridays at 11:55am and Tuesdays at 8:01pm.
+The original initiative began in January, 2012, and has become very popular with students and schools.
+Dan Mushalko is the station contact for the Dick & Jane staff.